CodingNomads/articles/environment-variables/environment-variables.md

 Every other program you build will include some secret information that you don't want to share with the world.
 API keys for your web service calls, database login credentials, or the ingredients to your secret sauce in your recipe generator.

-While Git and GitHub are great, those personal secrets should _never_ make their way to the open source community.
+While Git and GitHub are great, those personal secrets should _never_ make their way to the open-source community.

 In this blog, post you will learn how to keep your secrets safe using **environment variables**.
 By the end you will know how to: